jonashackt/mac-to-linux/02-software.md

 ### Sync Obsidian between machines with Syncthing

 Imagine you want to use Obsidian for notes management without Google Drive / Dropbox reliance [to sync your notes](https://help.obsidian.md/sync-notes) (e.g. from your Linux machine to your De-Googled Phone based on CalyxOS (as described here https://github.com/jonashackt/calyxos))

+To be able to sync your Obsidian Vault using Syncthing, first try to locate your Obsidian Vault on Android.
+To find the location of your vault, you need to tap on the menu icon in the top left and click on your vaults name.
+Now a pop up should show up and present `Manage vaults...`.
+Now click on your created vault again and there should be a `This vault is located at /storage/emulated/0/xyz` under your vault's name.
+This is the folder we want to sync using the already setup Syncthing.

+As the docs state:

+On all devices:

+    Open Syncthing and create a shared folder.
+Set the folder path to your Obsidian vault.
+    Ensure the same folder is selected on all devices.
+    Configure folder syncing preferences (e.g., Send & Receive for bidirectional syncing).